jmontleon/blogpost/crane2-isv-migration/README.md

 As work progressed additional minor bugs were also uncovered and fixed along the way and performance issues were addressed to the extent we could with this workflow.

 The final migration completed on July 15th, after 9 days, most of which was dealing with image migrations.
 Multiple batches of images were migrated in parallel and we learned that at about 10 parallel runs it would take down the cluster.
 The feedback we received is that namespace creation is extremely intensive, particularly for etcd.
-Parallel runs were limited to a max of 7 instances after this painful lesson, which prevented further trouble.
+Parallel runs were limited to a max of 7 instances after this painful lesson, with no more than 3 of them creating namespaces simultaneously, which prevented further trouble.
 The K8S resource migration was completed afterwards and was uneventful.

 ## Next Steps
 The imagestream migration utility proved to be slower than expected on reruns.
 During the final migration it was observed that many of the images had a large number of tags.
 A possible cause for this is that we are unable to affect the QPS and Burst setting for API calls when using Ansible.
 Since Ansible was doing most of the heavy lifting outside of the actual transfers this may have been a cause.
 We experienced similarly poor results when operating on a large number of resources with the PoC utilities as well.